avyboy/aresmush/tutorials/choosing-host.md

 > *Note!* This is not meant to be an endorsement of any particular host.

 Feel free to use a host that's not on this list, as long as you contact them to be sure that these things are supported or can be installed.
+If they're willing to help you out, or if you have admin rights on a machine, you can check out [Advanced Server Setup]({{site.siteroot}}tutorials/server-setup.html) for instructions on setting up these requirements.

 # Next Step